FlintshireRHOSESMORStPaul(lynnfearnheadPERMISSIONBYEMAIL)2 LynnFearnhead

 CH7 6WF

-In Saint Paul’s you will find a small shop The Outpost, a welcome coffee area, information on the village heritage and walks where you can explore the hillfort a Site of Special Scientific Interest, with stunning views over the Dee Estuary and the Clwydian Range.
+In St Paul’s you will find a small shop The Outpost, and a community garden, Y Bwthyn.
+We have a welcome coffee area, information on the village heritage and walks where you can explore the hillfort a Site of Special Scientific Interest, with stunning views over the Dee Estuary and the Clwydian Range.
 Walkers and cyclists are always welcome here.

 • Captivating architecture